RajeswariPurna/Webscraping_crypto/README.md

 Scrape Data: Fetches HTML content from a specified URL and parses it to extract the desired information.
 Convert Data to DataFrame: Organizes the extracted data into a pandas DataFrame.
-Export to Excel: Saves the DataFrame to an Excel file